Gamify-IT/docs/user-manuals/minigames/bugfinder.md

 #### Background music

-Each minigame has its own background music that the player hears as soon as they enter the game.
+When entering the minigame, the player will hear background music that plays throughout the game.

 #### Click sound